 - Over $10 million estimated damage to crops and farmlands

-Aside from the immediate risks to life and property during extreme weather events, ongoing risks after a disaster include electric shock from downed power lines, managing hot and cold temperatures when the power is out, carbon monoxide poisoning from improper use of back-up electric generators, spoiled food and water contamination, mold growth in buildings, and post-traumatic stress disorder.
+Aside from the immediate risks to life and property during extreme weather events, ongoing risks after a disaster include electric shock from downed power lines, managing hot and cold temperatures when the power is out, carbon monoxide poisoning from improper use of generators, spoiled food and water contamination, mold growth in buildings, and post-traumatic stress disorder.

 - Build an emergency supply kit, including a three day supply of water and non-perishable food, a flashlight with extra batteries, a battery-powered radio, and a first aid kit.